Name Tag Etiquette: Part 2

 Choose a Font

-Examples of fonts for badge holders
+Examples of fonts for event badges

 Use big, bold fonts for printing and avoid script or fancy fonts.
 The goal is to make the badges easy to read, so choose your font wisely.
 With several thousand choices on most computers, your name badges do not need to be boring when selecting a font for readability.
 Some popular fonts for name badges include Arial, Tahoma, Helvetica, Calibri and Times.